frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 countries.resource.yaml
 ```

-In the next articles we will explore more advanced Frictionless' functionality.
+In the next articles, we will explore more advanced Frictionless' functionality.